Meningioma: Locations

 Other uncommon locations are the lateral ventricle, foramen magnum, and the orbit/optic nerve sheath.
-Meningiomata also may occur as a spinal tumor, more often in women than in men.
+Meningiomas also may occur as a spinal tumor, more often in women than in men.
 This occurs more often in Western countries than Asian.

 Histologically, meningioma cells are relatively uniform, with a tendency to encircle one another, forming whorls and psammoma bodies (laminated calcific concretions).
 As such, they also have a tendency to calcify and are highly vascularized.

-Meningiomata often are considered benign tumors that can be removed by surgery, but most recurrent meningiomata correspond to histologic benign tumors.
-The metabolic phenotype of these benign recurrent meningiomata indicated an aggressive metabolism resembling that observed for atypical meningioma.
+Meningiomas often are considered benign tumors that can be removed by surgery, but most recurrent meningiomas correspond to histologic benign tumors.
+The metabolic phenotype of these benign recurrent meningiomas indicated an aggressive metabolism resembling that observed for atypical meningioma.

 Diagnosis

-Meningiomata are visualized readily with contrast CT, MRI with gadolinium, and arteriography, all attributed to the fact that meningiomata are extra-axial and vascularized.
+Meningiomas are visualized readily with contrast CT, MRI with gadolinium, and arteriography, all attributed to the fact that meningiomas are extra-axial and vascularized.
 CSF protein levels are usually found to be elevated when lumbar puncture is used to obtain spinal fluid.
 On T1-weighted contrast-enhanced MRI, they may show a typical dural tail sign absent in some rare forms of meningiomas.

-Although the majority of meningiomata are benign, they may have malignant presentations.
-Classification of meningiomata are based upon the WHO classification system.
+Although the majority of meningiomas are benign, they may have malignant presentations.
+Classification of meningiomas are based upon the WHO classification system.